DilanRocco/Interlude/README.md

 To allow the body to improve blood circulation, and reduce the accumulation of static muscle fatigue, he recommends taking a *brief rest break* where they stand up, move around, and step away from the comupter.

 ##### The Exercise breaks
 To reduce muscle fatigue, *gentle exercises* can be done every 1-2h.
 Specific examples of excersises that can be done are listed in Chapter 10 in the *General Body Exercises* section.
+(Ashnel, 169)
 A few listed below:
 - A Pectoral strech
 - A Disk Reliever
 - Pelvic Tilt
 - Head Roll

-I decided creating an app that reminded you to particapte in these breaks would be helpful.
-Humans have trouble sticking to unguided structure and this app keeps track of the timing and allows you to focus on what's most important for you.
-Even in the book, Ashnel even mentions that it would best to have an application built to follow these rules exactly what Interlude aims to do.
+I developed this app to remind you to particapte in these breaks.
+Humans have trouble sticking to unguided structure, so this app offloads that pressure so you don't have to remember when you last took a break.
+Even in the book, Ashnel even mentions that it would best to have an application built to instruct you when to break.
+(Ashnel, 153)

 #### Ergonomics Handbook Information:
 Anshel, Jeffrey.
 Visual Ergonomics Handbook.
 CRC Press, Taylor &amp; Francis Group, 2019.<br />